Prasanna505/Prasanna505/README.md

 - 👋 Hi, I’m @Prasanna505
-- 👀 I’m interested in teaching field
+- 👀 I’m interested in teaching and learning new things.
 - 🌱 I’m currently learning Engineering in Hubli
 - 📫 How to reach me @prasanna7142 on instagram